leviFrosty/leviFrosty/README.md

 👨‍💻 For fun, I am working on [JW Time](https://github.com/leviFrosty/JW-Time), a field service productivity app enjoyed by over 450+ weekly active users.

+📚 For the brain, I am learning [Rust](https://www.rust-lang.org/).

-🚴‍♂️ For more, I enjoy getting in my cardio with my bike and tennis! 🎾
+🚴‍♂️ For more, I enjoy working out, hanging with my lovely wife and friends, and swinging the tennis racket! 🎾

 ❤️ If you find value in my work and want to support, consider [buying me a coffee](https://ko-fi.com/leviwilkerson)